v4iv/theleakycauldronblog/src/pages/blog/how-to-sync-child-transforms-of-a-gameobject-with-pun2.md

 }
 ```

-Moving on to **interpolation**, we want to make sure we only interpolate the values which we have explicitly stated to be sent / received making use of the **SyncSettings** bools.
+Moving on to `interpolation`, we want to make sure we only interpolate the values which we have explicitly stated to be *sent/received* making use of the `SyncSettings` bools.

 ```csharp
 for (int i = 0; i < transformsToSync.Length; i++)